gitrlawton/mlh-production-engineering-hackathon-proj/DOCS/DECISION_LOG.md

 **Reasoning:**

-SQLite was the simplest option but ruled out because it doesn't support concurrent writes well — a URL shortener under any real load will have simultaneous POST requests.
-PostgreSQL was chosen over MySQL because it is the most widely supported production database in the Python/Flask ecosystem, has better compliance with SQL standards, and is what the MLH hackathon CI environment provides natively.
-The `UNIQUE` constraint on `short_code` is enforced at the database level, not just in application code, which prevents duplicates even under concurrent inserts.
+SQLite was the simplest option but was ruled out because it locks database writes sequentially, making it unsuitable for concurrent URL creation requests.
+PostgreSQL was chosen over MySQL because of its strong SQL standards compliance, battle-tested concurrency management, and first-class support across containerized environments.
+The `UNIQUE` constraint on `short_code` is enforced directly at the database engine level, preventing duplicate collisions during concurrent inserts.

 ---

-## DL-04: Per-request database connections (no connection pool)
+## DL-04: Per-request database connections & caching offload

-**Decision:** Open one connection per HTTP request; close it on teardown via `@app.teardown_appcontext`.
+**Decision:** Use per-request connection management for PostgreSQL, offloading read volume to Redis.

-**Alternatives considered:** A persistent connection pool (e.g., PgBouncer, SQLAlchemy connection pool).
+**Alternatives considered:** External connection poolers (e.g. PgBouncer), SQLAlchemy connection pooling.

 **Reasoning:**

-For a single-process Flask development server with low concurrency, a connection pool adds complexity without benefit.
-Peewee's `DatabaseProxy` and `reuse_if_open=True` make the per-request pattern easy to implement correctly.
-The tradeoff is that each request pays the cost of a TCP handshake to Postgres; at scale this would be the first thing to change (see [CAPACITY_PLAN.md](CAPACITY_PLAN.md)), but for the scope of this project the simplicity is worth it.
+For individual Flask workers, opening a connection per request via `@app.before_request` and `@app.teardown_appcontext` is simple and reliable.
+While per-request TCP handshakes can create overhead under heavy read traffic, we addressed this directly by placing an in-memory Redis cache in front of PostgreSQL (see **DL-11**).
+Because Redis serves >99% of redirect lookups in sub-milliseconds from RAM, database read contention is eliminated without requiring the operational complexity of a connection pooler like PgBouncer.

 ---